 How should you start to save for generational wealth ?

 Here are some of the best ways to start preparing to leave a legacy of wealth behind for your children and grandchildren.

 1. Invest in the stock market

 The stock market can be a great way to build wealth over the long-term.
 If you are aiming to build generational wealth, then it is a great option because it has the potential to continue growing for decades.

 Investing in the stock market might sound scary if you’ve never tried it.
 However, it is an important way to build wealth in your lifetime and beyond.

 As a stock market beginner, the best place to start is with low-cost index funds.
 These funds can offer low fees and long-term growth.
-If you want to learn more about stock market investing, we have a course to help you get started.

 2. Invest in real estate

 Real estate is another major way to build wealth for the long-term.
 With the potential for steady cash flows in addition to increasing values over time, real estate can be a reliable path to wealth.